-Immigration Medical Exam Frequently Asked Questions
+Immigration Medical Exam (Form I-693) FAQ

 It is required by U.S. Citizenship and Immigration Services (USCIS) to ensure that applicants for green cards or certain other immigration benefits do not have health conditions that would make them inadmissible to the United States.